kdoore/CS2335-Gitbook/finding_game_objects.md

 		}
 ```
 ###Text Input
-How to script an input Box
+How to script an input Box:  This code is in one of the State.cs files where we are trying to capture the input from an InputText GameObject on the corresponding Scene.

 ```